Works

 • rail testing and adjusting.

-Works within the freight rail corridor between the Glen Iris Rail Tunnel, Jandakot and the rail tunnel between Beckenham and, Kenwick include:
+Works within the freight rail corridor and Thornlie Line passenger rail corridor between the Glen Iris Rail Tunnel, Jandakot and Beckenham Street / Dulwich Street, Beckenham include:

-• removing redundant track, ballast, sleepers, overhead line equipment and underground services
+• removing and installing track, ballast, sleepers and overhead line equipment

 • building retaining and noise walls